 - put filename (will copy a file to

-For an exhaustive list of options and more, take a look at the SFTP manual page.
+For an exhaustive list of options and more, view the SFTP manual page.

-For our dummy domains, we want to create a couple of
+For our dummy domains, you want to create a couple of

 ../html directory with.
-Once these are created, you simply need to put them in the directory for each domain using the SFTP credentials for that domain.
-These files are super simple.
-We just want something so that we can see definitively that our sites are up and running and that the SFTP portion is working as expected.
-Here's an example of this file.
-You can of course modify it as you like:
+When created, you need to put them in the directory for each domain with the SFTP credentials for that domain.
+These files are simplistic.
+You just want something to verify that your sites are up and running and that SFTP is working as expected.
+Here is an example of this file.
+You can change it if you want to:

 <!DOCTYPE html> <html> <head> <title>My Broken Axel</title> </head> <body> <h1>My Broken Axel</h1> <p>A test page for the site.</p> </body> </html>

-sudo vi /etc/hosts and then simply add in the IP and host names we are testing with like this:
+sudo vi /etc/hosts and add in the IP and host names you are testing with like this:

 127.0.0.1 localhost 192.168.1.116 www.site1.com site1.com 192.168.1.116 www.site2.com site2.com # The following lines are desirable for IPv6 capable hosts ::1 ip6-localhost ip6-loopback fe00::0 ip6-localnet ff00::0 ip6-mcastprefix ff02::1 ip6-allnodes ff02::2 ip6-allrouters

-For real domains, you would want to populate your DNS servers with the hosts above.
-You can, though, use this Poor Man's DNS for testing any domain, even one that hasn't been taken live on real DNS servers.
+You would want to populate your DNS servers with the hosts above for real domains.
+You can, though, use this Poor Man's DNS for testing any domain, even one that has not been taken live on real DNS servers.

-Now, open your web browser and check to make sure that your
+Open your web browser and ensure that your

 index.html file for each domain displays by entering the URL in your browser's address bar.
 (Example: "http://site1.com") If your test index files load, everything is working correctly.

-Please note that we will be using concepts discussed in the document SSH Public and Private Keys in this section, but also improving on it.
-If you are new to the process, feel free to read that article first before continuing.
+Note that you will use concepts discussed in the document SSH Public and Private Keys here, but also improving on it.
+If you are new to the process, read that article before continuing.